 Getting another person’s insurance to pay for a personal injury or loss to you is another matter.
 The primary goal of the “other guy’s insurance” is to pay you as little as possible in order to save the company money and keep premiums down.
 We like it when it is our company having to pay someone else, but we don’t like it when it is someone else’s insurance not paying our claims.

-As attorneys we can assist clients in trying to get paid on claims.
-We normally do not charge a fee up front but only after we recover money for you.
+As attorneys, we can assist clients in trying to get paid on claims.
+We normally do not charge a fee upfront but only after we recover money for you.
 If we recover no money, we get no fee – plain and simple.
-Attorneys usually charge 1/3 of the recovery as a fee.
+Personal injury attorneys usually charge 1/3 of the recovery as a fee.
 From the attorney’s point of view, the averages work out to be fair compensation per hour of work.

 Please let us know when you have a claim that requires our assistance in collecting on an insurance policy.
-We have many years of experience and we can help.
+Our personal injury lawyers have many years of experience and we can help.
+Contact us to schedule a free consultation.